-- 12-month ECLs: these are ECLs that result from possible default events within the 12 months after the reporting date; and - lifetime ECLs: these are ECLs that result from all possible default events over the expected life of a financial instrument. - The Group recognises loss allowances for ECLs on financial assets measured at amortised cost and contract assets.
+- 12-month ECLs: these are ECLs that result from possible default events within the 12 months after the reporting date; and - lifetime ECLs: these are ECLs that result from all possible default events over the expected life of a financial instrument.

+The Group recognises loss allowances for ECLs on financial assets measured at amortised cost and contract assets.
 The Group measures loss allowances at an amount equal to lifetime ECLs.

-Notes to the condensed consolidated interim financial statements - continued For the three-month and nine-month periods ended 30 September 2020
+Notes to the condensed consolidated interim financial statements - continued For the three-month period and year ended 31 December 2020